Four steps to a strong identity foundation with Azure Active Directory

 Make apps available to your users seamlessly

-- Access panel/My Apps
+- My Apps portal

 - Microsoft 365 app launcher